Fiction Fan Has Been Changed by God’s Words

 At the same time, my inner heart was especially tormented for I both knew that doing this was not after God’s heart and feared that Satan fooled and afflicted me.
 I read novels in condemnation and suffering that night.
 The next morning, my head ached as if being pricked with a needle.
 I realized that God’s discipline came upon me because I did wrong knowingly.
 Immediately, I prayed to God and set my resolve before God: From now on I will never read novels.

 The consequence of Satan’s afflicting us made me tremble with fear.
 I sensed that without God’s timelyfor me, I dared not imagine in what situation I would be in the future.
 Afterward, I read another passage of God’s words: “So how can this matter be resolved?
-You should implore God often, that you not fall into temptation, and that you not be deceived by Satan.
-In this evil age, in this age infested by unclean spirits and devils, you should that God’s kindness and protection will often be with you, that He looks after you and protects you, that your heart doesn’t leave God.
-You should strive to use your heart and your honesty to ” (“Young People Should See Through the Evil Trends of the World”).
+People should implore God frequently so that they do not fall into temptation and succumb to Satan’s deceptions.
+In this evil time, in this age infested by devils, you should pray that God’s kindness and protection will be with you often, and that He looks after you and protects you, so that your heart does not leave Him and you strive to be able to worship Him honestly and with all your heart and spirit” (“Believers Must Begin by Seeing Through the World’s Evil Trends”).
 Recalling these eight years of being afflicted by novels, I had suffered untold misery and hardship.
 It was clear that I was unable to shake off Satan’s control by my own ability.
 Only if I came before God, prayed more to God and entrusted my heart to God, could I not be deceived in the dazzling world where Satan is running rampant everywhere, and could I not leave God.
 Later, I once again made my resolution: I will never read novels.
 If I do so, may God discipline me.

 One day, I turned on my cellphone, wanting to read novels once again.
 However, thinking of my resolution before God, I dared not open the novel.
 With my finger moving at random on the screen, I wanted very much to read it but I dared not.
 So I came before God and prayed to Him, begging Him to help me forsake my flesh.
 After my prayer, the plots of the novel in my head slowly became less important and I felt especially relaxed within.
 After that, when I felt like reading a novel again, I would.
 Slowly I had no thought of reading novels and had a clear mind, making every day especially fulfilling, as if I had become another man.